SamuelSwartzberg/flashcardifying_text_temp/inf.md

 ### returning

-Across most languages, the keyword to return whatever value is the <code>return</code> keyword.
+Across most languages, the keyword to return whatever value is the `return` keyword.
 The datatype of the thing that is returned from a callable unit is known  {{c1::The return type}}
 In non-manifestly typed languages, the default return value of a function is the null type In general, using the return keyword without a value returns the languages null type.